 for how and why Nevada should transition to a resilience paradigm for its

 emergency management and homeland security initiatives.
 It examines the

 existing efforts and provides proposals for how to reinforce existing systems,

 and more important, how to coordinate all of these systems in the most

 State of Nevada-Division of Emergency Management/Homeland Security (DEM) has achieved

 full accreditation and exhibits “best practices” in the management of

-the Emergency Management Accreditation Program (EMAP).
+emergencies by the Emergency Management Accreditation Program (EMAP).

 is a voluntary accreditation process for state, territorial and local

 governments’ emergency management programs that coordinate preparedness and